The Committee’s Terms of Reference are to develop the Council’s Library and raise the profile of its work on bells and ringing by ensuring that:

 - personal visit (as the library is held in a private house, it is necessary to make prior arrangements before visiting)

 More modern books can be borrowed for up to two months by members of societies affiliated to the Central Council, but the earlier and more valuable books and manuscript items cannot be borrowed and can only be consulted in the library.
-There are detailed indexes for ringing periodicals that can be used to save time in the search for information.
-Photocopying facilities are available, so that items can be copied in response to requests.
-This is charged at 10p per sheet, plus postage.
 The librarian is prepared to spend time looking up topics in the library, but should this take a long time he would expect a donation towards the work of the Library Committee.

 The Central Council library is very comprehensive on church bells and change ringing and it is the intention to maintain that status.
 Thus efforts are made to obtain a copy of any relevant book that is published, either by donation or purchase.
 Efforts are also made to obtain any earlier books, or editions of books, that the library does not hold.